zoeskan/MCB185/unit6-sequences.md

 Lines 2-3 create parallel containers that match up codons to amino acids.

 Lines 7-12 do the translation.
-The strategy here is very similar the letter-counting code that used `str.find()`.
+The strategy here is very similar to the letter-counting code that used `str.find()`.
 Lists and tuples don't have a `find()` method, so we have to use `index()`.
 Unfortunately, this throws errors if the codon isn't found.
 So first we ask if the codon is `in` the tuple, then